 Newborn platypuses are helpless.
 They are blind and hairless.
 They feed on their mother’s milk, which is expelled through pores on her body.
 The babies suckle on milk for 3-4 months.

 Platypuses have a lifespan of over 10 years in the wild, but they do face a few threats.
 They have several natural predators, such as snakes, foxes, and birds of prey.
 Platypuses are also susceptible to habitat destruction, but that is at a minimum.
 They are protected from being hunted.
-As such, their populations are stable and they are listed as low risk for extinction.
+As such, their populations are stable, and they are listed as a species of least concern by the IUCN Red List.

 Blog Posts about the Platypus